 - Personal Injury Protection (PIP) helps you to recover wages lost from missing work, and also pays your medical bills, up to the policy limit.

 - Collision coverage - this is not optional if you are leasing or financing a car.
 It pays for accident-related damages to your vehicle, up to fair market value.

 - Comprehensive coverage - similar to collision coverage, this insures your car against non-accident related damages, like vandalism.

 - Underinsured/Uninsured Motorist Coverage - known as UIM and UM, this coverage protects you against drivers who don't carry enough in their policy to cover your damages, or carry any insurance at all.
 It's extremely important that you see to your own coverage, because you never know what the other driver carries - or doesn't.

 What if I'm hit by an Underinsured/Uninsured driver?

-You never know who has insurance when you're on your daily commute, and you may never think about it until it's too late.
-If you are in a car wreck where the other driver doesn't have enough insurance to cover your damages, your options may be limited.
-Going after the underinsured/uninsured driver's personal assets is a difficult process, and that can only work at all if the other motorist has assets to recover in the first place.
-If you have uninsured and underinsured motorist protection, though, you can file a claim with your own insurance company to get the compensation you need, up to the policy limit.
+You never know who has insurance when you’re on your daily commute, and you may never think about it until it’s too late.
+If you are in a car wreck where the other driver doesn’t have enough insurance to cover your damages, your options may be limited.
+Going after the underinsured/uninsured driver’s personal assets is a difficult process, and that can only work if the other motorist has assets to recover in the first place.
+If you have uninsured and underinsured motorist protection, though, you can file a claim with your own insurance company to demand the compensation you deserve, up to the policy limit.